Kodingski/Bachelor-Thesis-Elo/README.md

 # Elo-Thesis

 Elo-based rating system including individual perfomance as part of team rating.
+The repository was created using the Jupyter Notebook.

 Elo thesis loops through the database and does calculate the ratings and writes them into the database using Python.